sictweb/bti425-2020/notes/security-add-to-server.md

 ![User account schema](../media/sec-svr-user-schema.png)

 > Note that your project will now probably build/compile cleanly without errors, because the new code module can now reference a user account schema.
+> It will not run, however, because there's more work to do.

 <br>